Member states of the Caribbean Community: French West Indies

 In January 2015, it was reported that representatives of the French Republic had begun discussion with CARICOM on their application for associate membership.
 Teams from French Guiana (led by the President of the French Guiana Regional Council, Rodolphe Alexandre) and from Martinique met with CARICOM's Secretary-General Irwin LaRocque on 22 January 2015 and 21 January 2015 respectively.
 A team from Guadeloupe is due to hold similar discussion in February 2015.

 The discussions focused on regional cooperation, the terms and conditions for associate membership and the overall relation between the French Republic and CARICOM.
 Rodolphe Alexandre said that support in French Guiana strongly agreed with convergence of the Caribbean in health, climate change, education, economics and issues of bio-diversity.
 He also noted that French Guiana had already engaged with individual Community member states on issues related to mining (in this case, with Suriname) and energy (Trinidad & Tobago).

+At the conclusion of the 45th Heads of Government Conference on July 5, 2023 in Port of Spain, Trinidad, CARICOM Chairman Roosevelt Skerrit (Prime Minister of Dominica) announced that all outstanding negotiations on the candidatures of Martinique and Curaçao for associate membership of the Community were expected to be completed by the end of August 2023 for ratification in September 2023.
+The two territories would then be formally welcomed as associate members at a special ceremony in Guyana in February 2024.